Service Design

 Goals

-Uncover the complete customer journey from the client's perspective, identify crucial gaps and opportunities, and leverage these insights to design more seamless and valuable experiences.
+Map the full customer journey, spot key gaps and opportunities, and use insights to create smoother, more valuable experiences.

 Roles & Responsibilities